ccheng11/BBK/CPCP/Reading.md

 Strauss, Julia.
 1998. *Strong Institutions in Weak Polities*.
 Oxford: Clarendon Press.

-Zhou, Xueguang.
-2022. *The Logic of Governance in China: An Organizational Approach*.
-New York, NY: Cambridge University Press.

 ## Week 3: Structures of the Party-state

-**Seminar: Institutions and the resilience of single-party regimes**

 **[Core]** Li, Cheng.
 2019.
 "China's Communist Party State: The Structure and Dynamics of Power" in *Politics in China: An Introduction* (3rd ed).
 William A. Joseph, ed.
 Oxford: Oxford University Press. **Read pp.201-236.**

 **[Core]** Thornton, Patricia M. 2021.
-"Party All the Time: The CCP in Comparative and Historical Perspective." *China Quarterly 248*: 1-15. **Read pp.1-7.**
+"Party All the Time: The CCP in Comparative and Historical Perspective." *China Quarterly 248*: 1-15.

 Smith, Benjamin.
 2005.
 "Life of the Party: The Origins of Regime Breakdown and Persistence under Single-Party Rule." *World Politics 57*(3): 421-451.
 Read pp.421-433.